redding/rb/README.md

 Delete the executable

 ```
-$ rm /usr/local/bin/ra
+$ rm /usr/local/bin/raa
 ```

-Delete the `$HOME/.ra` dir (this will delete all installed rubies including all of their installed gems).
+Delete the `$HOME/.raa` dir (this will delete all installed rubies including all of their installed gems).

 ```
-$ rm -rf $HOME/.ra
+$ rm -rf $HOME/.raa
 ```

-Finally, remove the `eval "$(ra --init)"` line from your shell startup script and reload your shell.
+Finally, remove the `eval "$(raa --init)"` line from your shell startup script and reload your shell.

 ## Contributing